 They organise many fund-raising events - for full details please go to the MF fundraising specific website via Useful links.

-Dr. Lorigan took up the post of Chairman in 2013, with the support of the previous Chair Professor Jerry Marsden: 'Dr. Lorigan has an outstanding record of national leadership in the field of melanoma, very successfully chairing the NCRI Melanoma Clinical Studies Group from 2006-2012.
+Prof. Lorigan took up the post of Chairman in 2013, with the support of the previous Chair Professor Jerry Marsden: 'Dr. Lorigan has an outstanding record of national leadership in the field of melanoma, very successfully chairing the NCRI Melanoma Clinical Studies Group from 2006-2012.
 He is very highly regarded internationally.
 We could not ask for a better person to lead Melanoma Focus at this critical stage in its evolution.'

 News about funding by MF for Patient Impact projects is detailed on the Research News page.